 - View rights can view and assign jobs to other employees via their Employee profile, provided they have access to the section containing the Job name in the Personal Info tab.

-You can also provide more specific access rights to certain employees:
+You can also provide more specific permissions to certain employees:

 |